-Section 1411 of the Code imposes a tax of 3.8% on the "net investment income" of certain individuals, trusts and estates for taxable years beginning after December 31, 2012.
+Section 1411 of the Code generally imposes a tax of 3.8% on the "net investment income" of certain individuals, trusts and estates.
 Among other items, net investment income generally includes gross income from interest and net gain attributable to the disposition of certain property, less certain deductions.
-U.S. Holders should consult their own tax advisors regarding the possible implications of this legislation in their particular circumstances.
+U.S. Holders should consult their own tax advisors regarding the possible implications of this provision in their particular circumstances.